 The CMTC website contains links to other websites.
 ATI nor CMTC are responsible for the privacy practices or the contents of such websites.

 The information contained and accessed on this site (the “Site”) is provided by CMTC and is intended to offer the user general information of interest about the CMTC program.
-The information provided is not intended to replace or serve as substitute for any audit, advisory, tax or other professional advice, consultation or service.
-You should consult with an ATI and/or CMTC professional in the respective audit, advisory, tax or other professional area to obtain such services and/or information.
+The information provided is not intended to replace or serve as a substitute for any audit, advisory, tax or other professional advice, consultation or service.
+You should consult with a professional in the respective audit, advisory, tax or other professional areas to obtain such services and/or information.

 The application of laws and regulations may vary depending on specific facts or circumstances.
 Due to the nature of electronic communication processes, CMTC does not guarantee or warrant that this Site will be uninterrupted, without delay, error-free, omission-free, or free of viruses.
 Therefore, the information is provided ‘as is’ without warranties of any kind, express or implied, including accuracy, timeliness and completeness.
 In no event shall CMTC, ATI and/or it’s programs, related partners, managing directors, principals, agents or employees be liable for any direct, indirect, incidental, special, exemplary, punitive, consequential or other damages whatsoever (including but not limited to, liability for loss of use, data or profits), without regard to the form of any action, including but not limited to, contract, negligence or other tortious actions, arising out of or in connection with the Site, any content on or accessed by use of the Site, or any copying, display or other use hereof.